YinHK-gameDev/unity-learn/animation/Root motion/README.md

 - **Offset**: In a similar way to Root Transform Rotation, you can manually adjust the AnimationClip height using the Offset setting.

+### Root Transform Position (XZ)

+**Bake Into Pose** will usually be used for “Idles” where you want to force the delta Position (XZ) to be 0.
+It will stop the accumulation of small deltas drifting after many evaluations.
+It can also be used for a Keyframed clip with Based Upon Original to force an authored position that was set by the artist.

+### Loop Pose
+Loop Pose (like Pose Blending in Blend Trees or Transitions) happens in the referential of Root Transform.
+Once the Root Transform is computed, the Pose becomes relative to it.
+The relative Pose difference between Start and Stop frame is computed and distributed over the range of the clip from 0–100%

 ### Ref
 https://docs.unity3d.com/Manual/RootMotion.html